 - 1. Site-based management (Large Populations) removes populations of invasive plants in specific areas, to protect or restore an existing feature or to test removal methods for a specific priority species.
-The species targeted in this category are widespread throughout the study area, with many existing occurrences within the shoreline vegetation. - 2.
+The species targeted in this category are widespread throughout the study area. - 2.
 Weed-based management (Early Detection Priority Species) focuses on the removal of small populations of invasive plants before they become heavily established.